 Broadway: West Side Story; Twelve Angry Men; Cat on a Hot Tin Roof; Judgement at Nuremberg; Side Man; Barrymore.
 Off Broadway and Regional work at Naked Angels, George Street Playhouse (also directed), New York Stage and Film, Paper Mill, Old Globe, Williamstown, and Penguin Rep. Films: Kissing Jessica Stein, The Night We Never Met, and Jungle 2 Jungle.
 TV: Currently recurring on “Law and Order: SVU” as Judge Solani.
 Coaching/teaching privately and in workshops for over ten years.
 Has lectured and taught at several other training programs, including the Actors Center, Naked Angels Theatre School, American Academy of Dramatic Arts and Rutgers.

-Donnie Mather has over 17 years experience with Viewpoints and Suzuki Method, training with Mary Overlie, Tina Landau, Anne Bogart, and SITI Company (Associate Artist 2001-2007).
-He has been an instructor at NYU, Columbia, Bard, Fordham, New School, NYCDA, Marymount, Shakespeare Theatre of NJ, O’Neill Theatre Center, and throughout Puerto Rico, Colombia, and Brazil.
-He has performed with WeildWorks, SITI, NYC Opera, LA Opera, Shakespeare Theatre of New Jersey, International Wow Company, En Garde Arts, Toronto Fringe & Manizales International Theatre Festival.
-His original work includes “A Show of Force”.
-Donnie is the founding artist of The Adaptations Project.
+Donnie Mather has almost 20 years experience with Viewpoints and the Suzuki Method, training with Mary Overlie, Tina Landau, Anne Bogart, and SITI Company (Associate Artist 2001-2007).
+He has been a frequent instructor at the Atlantic Acting School since 1999 and has also taught at NYU, Columbia, Bard, Fordham, New School, NYCDA, Marymount, Shakespeare Theatre of NJ, and the O’Neill Theatre Center.
+Internationally, Mather has worked with artists throughout Brazil, Chile, Colombia, Puerto Rico, and Germany.
+Mather has performed with SITI Company, WeildWorks, NYC Opera, LA Opera, Shakespeare Theatre of New Jersey, International Wow Company, En Garde Arts, the Toronto Fringe & the Manizales International Theatre Festival.
+Mather has worked frequently with playwright Charles L Mee performing in “Trojan Women A Love Story” (Dir.
+Tina Landau); co-choreographing and performing in “Fetes de la Nuit” (NY Premiere) as well as directing and choreographing “bobrauschenbergamerica.”
+His original work includes “A Show of Force.”
+Mather is the founding artist of The Adaptations Project performing in “Kaddish (or The Key in the Window)” based on the poem by Allen Ginsberg.

 Kelly Maurer is a founding member of the SITI Company (artistic director, Anne Bogart).
 With the company she has performed in many productions including, bobraushenberamerica and Radio Macbeth.
 Regionally, Kelly has been seen as Rainbow in Maria Irene Fornes’ And What of the Night and as Hamlet at Stagewest.
 Internationally, she has toured with director Tadashi Suzuki in the Suzuki Company of Toga’s production of Dionysus.
 She performed the role of Jolly (as stand-by for Patti Lupone) in The Old Neighborhood (Broadway) and Hermia in Dead Man Cell Phone (Playwrights Horizons).
 Kelly teaches the Suzuki Method of Actor Training and the Viewpoints Training with SITI, the Atlantic Acting School and NYU.